learn-co-students/module-one-final-project-guidelines-web-010818/README.md

 ## Functionality

-This is a command line application (CLI).
+This is a CLI application.
 It provides the following functions:
 * Users create a user name to save their favorite stretches
 * Users are offered a choice between meditation or workout
 * Meditation displays an animated ASCII scrolling animation to breathe along to